WHAT I EAT

 - Any heated oils or frying in oil especially at high heat

-- All coconut products, however I choose to eat coconut products in moderation, my reasons for doing to are here eg. a tablespoon or 2 of coconut oil in a sweet treat I'm baking or coconut milk in a curry every other week.
+- All coconut products, however I choose to eat coconut products on occasion, please don't let me sway you, my reasons for doing so are here eg. a tablespoon or 2 of coconut oil in a sweet treat I'm baking or coconut milk in a curry every other week.
 I use coconut water daily as it has little to no saturated fat at all and is great for hydration.

 - 20-40mils of flaxseed oil daily